 In the hardware layer, the network board communicates with another network board.
 To do this, the kernel needs to have the appropriate driver for your network board loaded onto it.
 When you have done this, the network boards can communicate on the network.
 The most basic test to see if this works is to use the ping command to see if the other host is available.
 If it is, in the next step you can check statistics about packets that are being sent over the network.
 The kernel collects statistics about everything that happens at this layer.
 The following parameters are normally available:

-- is the counter of packets that have been transmitted and received successfully.
+- Transmitted/received: this is the counter of packets that have been transmitted and received successfully.

 - Error: typically this counter increases if there's a bad connection or a duplex mismatch.